MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/cm-prob-held-for-eject.md

 # Code 47 - CM_PROB_HELD_FOR_EJECT

-This function is reserved for system use.

-The device has been prepared for ejection.
+This Device Manager error message indicates that the device has been prepared for ejection.

 ## Error Code